Migraine headache is one of the most common health issues in the world, right after dental caries and tension headaches.

-Named after the famous scientist, SHK has been very effective in treating migraine pain so far.
-With its 1:1 ratio of THC to CBD, it has benefits from both cannabinoids.
-CBD provides energy and non psychoactive properties, while THC kicks the pain away.
+Named after the famous scientist, SHK has so far been very effective in treating migraine pain.
+With its 1:1 ratio of THC to CBD, it offers heaps of benefits from both main cannabinoids.
+CBD provides energy and non-psychoactive properties, while THC kicks the pain away to where it belongs.
 All in all, a great strain for going through the day.

 Canna-Tsu (THC 10%, CBD 10%)

-Canna-Tsu is a strain high in both main cannabinoids, making you relax while keeping your mind clear.
-This strain reduces inflammation which is one of the most common side symptoms of migraines.
+Canna-Tsu is a strain high in both main cannabinoids, helping you relax while keeping your mind clear.
+This strain reduces inflammation, which is one of the most common side symptoms of migraines.
 It’s also one of the favorites among patients suffering from all sorts of pain.